-Our 2009 Stock Plan, or our 2009 Plan, was originally adopted by our board of directors and approved by our stockholders in 2009, and has subsequently been amended, and we expect it to be amended further immediately prior to effectiveness of the registration statement of which this prospectus forms a part.
+Our 2009 Stock Plan, or our 2009 Plan, was originally adopted by our board of directors and approved by our stockholders in 2009, and has subsequently been amended.
 Under the 2009 Plan, we have reserved for issuance an aggregate of 45,368,155 shares of our Class B common stock.
 The number of Class B common stock reserved for issuance is subject to automatic adjustment in the event of a stock split, stock dividend or other change in our capitalization.